Voluntary Agency Network of Korea: Political positions

-VANK is also related to the Christian movement in South Korea, so it also does missionary work.

-Criticism
+Reception

 VANK organizes young Korean students as "cyber diplomats" to lobby foreign organizations and webmasters about what it perceives as errors in matters related to Korea.
 The Government of Korea endorses such "cyber vigilantism", subsidising a competition in which participants try to censor foreign websites for "incorrect" content about Korea.
 Park Jung-yul, an official of The Korean Information Service (KOIS) said "KOIS is resolved to monitor the contents of Korea-related Web sites and provide correct information on the Net in order to help generate an accurate image of the country."
 In Asia Times Online, it was reported that the South Korean government is offering rewards to students who participate in the activities of VANK, most of which are centered on the issues of the Sea of Japan.

 VANK lists current targets for "correction" on its website for members to send a form letter of protest.
 Some of its requests for correction are justifiable, such as referring to a simple mistake mixing up North and South Korea.
 However, in relation to more highly contentious issues it does not accept any non-Korean interpretations.
 In a Foreign Policy article, VANK was described as being seen as "self-styled cyber fact-checkers" to those favourable to their cause but for others they are seen as "hyper-nationalistic spammers".

 Although official foreign government agencies tend to endure its cyber harassment, numerous private organisations and websites surrender to silence VANK's clamour.
 An About.com spokesman, relating his company's decision to use the name "East Sea" to refer to the body of water otherwise known as the Sea of Japan, stated that they chose to use the name "not necessarily because it agreed with the South Korean geography activists but because the e-mail bombardment was annoying."
 In the About.com case, it received more than 20 e-mails per day for more than a year before it finally changed the name.
 Likewise, the National Geographic Society and other websites have changed their naming policies as a result of similar "e-mail and letter writing campaigns".

 VANK has been accused of promoting Korea while attacking Japan.
+Critics claim that VANK has attempted to bully and discount Japan and Japanese culture, manipulate history during and after World War II and have other countries believe in distorted perspectives related to Japanese-Korean history that have a bias favoring Korea.
 VANK has also been accused of attacking China and Chinese culture.